test-stack/smartmeter/README.md

 SmartMeter =     38 in    53s =    0.7/s Avg:  2041 Min:    72 Max: 10375 Err:     0 (0.00%)
 ```

-After end of test will be container removed.
+Container will be removed after end of test.

 ## Results